 Fig. 3 Some photos of test site

-- The experimental results are basically consistent with the finite element calculation results.
+- The experimental results are generally in agreement with the finite element calculation results.

-- The partial error of stress measurement is less than 10%.
+- The stress measurement error is less than 10% in some instances.

-- The vertical deformation of the slider is similar to the calculation results.
+- The vertical deformation of the slider is comparable to the results of the calculation.

 Table 3 Comparison of partial stress results